ivanbatistao/ivanbatistao/README.md

 ### Welcome to my GitHub profile ❤️

-### I'm a Lover, Programmer, Lifelong Learner, Curious, Contributor!!
+### I'm a Programmer, Lifelong Learner, Curious, Contributor!!

 - 🔭 I am currently working on a EverNote clone project and studying in a Full-Stack Software Development Program!
 - 🌱 I’m currently learning React Native & TypeScript